vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_affinity_group.md

 - In vSphere, create a DRS host group that includes the set of hosts to which to limit VCH and container VM workloads.
 - Deploy a VCH with the `vic-machine create --affinity-vm-group` option, which automatically creates a DRS VM group in vSphere for the VCH and its container VMs.
 - In vSphere, create a VM-Host affinity rule that includes the VM group and the host group.
-This ensures that the VCH and container VMs in the VM group only run on the hosts that you specified in the host group.
+This ensures that the VCH endpoint VM and container VMs in the VM group only run on the hosts that you specified in the host group.

-**IMPORTANT**: Because you define VM-host affinity rules on clusters, all of the hosts in a DRS host group must be reside in the same cluster.
+**IMPORTANT**: Because you define VM-host affinity rules on clusters, all of the hosts in a DRS host group must be in the same cluster.

 For more information about DRS affinity rules, see [Using DRS Affinity Rules](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.resmgmt.doc/GUID-FF28F29C-8B67-4EFF-A2EF-63B3537E6934.html) in the vSphere documentation.